rahul4271/3D_object_measuring_system/README.md

 # 3D_object_measuring_system
-this is using ultrasonic sensor with arduino
+This is using ultrasonic sensors with arduino based measuring system.